-At Young & Newsom, PC, we provide comprehensive representation for business clients involved in litigation.
+At Young Firm PC, we provide comprehensive representation for business clients involved in litigation.
 Mr. Young began his career in Dallas, Texas litigating claims against large adversaries, including Fortune 500 companies.
-The lawyers at Young & Newsom, PC have particular expertise in contract dispute and business litigation.
-With over 40 years of combined experience, the lawyers at Young & Newsom, PC have the requisite knowledge and advocacy skills to successfully represent your interests in any business litigation matter.
+The lawyers at Young Firm PC have particular expertise in contract dispute and business litigation.
+With over 40 years of combined experience, the lawyers at Young Firm PC have the requisite knowledge and advocacy skills to successfully represent your interests in any business litigation matter.

 We represent plaintiffs & defendants